Akuli/python-tutorial/files.md

 to read from a non-existent file is an error.

 But what is that `with ourfile as f` crap?
 That's just a fancy way to make sure that the file gets closed, no matter what happens.
-As you can see, the file was indeed closed.
+As we can see, the file was indeed closed.

 ```py